Community Health Major Advising- Moving to an Online Environment

 Behavioral and Community Health Advisors:

-There are two advisors within the Department of Behavioral and Community Health who are available to meet with Community Health majors and prospective majors: Matt Wootten and Jenny Hodgson.
-Students are not assigned to a specific advisor, and can feel free to schedule an appointment online with Matt or Jenny at a mutually convenient time.
+There are advisors within the Department of Behavioral and Community Health who are available to meet with Community Health majors and prospective majors: Matt Wootten.
+Students are not assigned to a specific advisor, and can feel free to schedule an appointment online with Matt at a mutually convenient time.
 Advising in the Community Health major is not mandatory, but we encourage students to check in with an advisor regularly to ensure that academic requirements are being met appropriately.
-To make an appointment with Matt or Jenny, please click on the link above.
+To make an appointment with Matt, please click on the link above.

 It is SPH policy that if a student wishes to bring parents, legal guardians or family members to a meeting with an advisor, faculty member or other School official, this meeting must be scheduled at least 1 business day in advance, and University parties involved must be notified that the student’s parent, legal guardian, or family member will be present at the meeting.
 The student must also have the Family Education Rights and Privacy Act (FERPA) Academic Release Information Form on file with the department.
 You may contact an advisor in the department to receive a copy of this form if you want to sign it, or you may print it using the link.
 See your Community Health Undergraduate Handbook for more information.